rian-dolphin/dictate/README.md

 Works in any application or window - your text editor, browser, chat apps, anywhere you can type!

+NEW: LLM voice command mode:

+1. Hold down the scroll_lock key (I think it's normally not used anymore that's why I chose it)
+2. Speak what you want the LLM to do
+3. The LLM receives your transcribed text and a screenshot of your current view
+4. The LLM answer is typed into your keyboard (streamed)

+Works everywhere on your system and the LLM always has the screen context

 ## Installation 🛠️

 ```bash